Hidden Dangers in Water Care

 Hydrogen Peroxide is natural, Chlorine and Bromine are Chemicals.
 (False)

 All 3 are found in nature (natural chemicals).
 To use in a large body of water, all 3 need to be concentrated and compounded into what we traditionally consider a "chemical".
 Bromine or chlorine tablets / crystals are residential strength compounds (80% - 90%).
-Hydrogen peroxide is also available in residential strength of 3% - 5% (those little brown bottles), but this strength cannot treat 1000 + liters of water.
-For this, you need 35% - 40% concentration (a commercial / agricultural grade).
-It is 1066% stronger than the peroxide we purchase in those little brown bottles.
-To make the purchase you have to register with official ID, transport with strict safety protocols and use complete PPE during application.
-Even a single drop of peroxide at this concentration can cause instant skin burns, breach veins, singe lungs.
-Any contact with eyes is a medical emergency and likely result in permanent eye damage.
-It is a highly controlled substance.
+Hydrogen peroxide is also available in residential strength of 3% - 5% (those little brown bottles), but this strength cannot treat 1000 + liters of water, that requires 35% - 40% concentration (a commercial / agricultural grade).
+It is over a1000% stronger than the peroxide we purchase in those little brown bottles.
+At this strength, hydrogen peroxide is a controlled substance.
+It must be handled with proper safety equipment and care.
+Direct contact can cause serious burns to skin and eyes, and inhalation can damage lungs.

 Hydrogen Peroxide breaks down into water, leaving no real trace.
 (True)

-When you use bromine or chlorine in your hot tub they convert into active antibacterials, slowly breaking down into different salts that remains in your water.
+When you use bromine or chlorine in your hot tub they convert into active antibacterials, slowly breaking down into different salts that remain in your water.
 Peroxide kills living

 bacteria instantly, then with similar speed breaks down into water and oxygen.

-Hydrogen Peroxide keeps your water clean (true and false)
+Does Hydrogen Peroxide keep your water clean (Yes and No)

 For me, a deep dive into the science of peroxide was a real eye-opener.